- Who We Serve

 Socialize the CX strategy broadly, across the organizationCustomer experience is a team sport.
 This means it isn’t managed or controlled ‘just’ by marketing.
 Or operations.
 Or IT.
 It means that every part of the organization needs to understand the strategy, their role, and the dependencies across the org to enable it.

 Define what the implications are at the role and employee levelBeyond departmental or functional understanding, each employee needs to know their role, what their responsibilities are, and how they are empowered to deliver on the strategy.
-After all, if your people don’t know what they need to do, they simply can’t do it.
+Employee experience also needs to be defined; if your people don’t know what they need to do, they simply can’t do it.

 Assign a CX leader to ensure socialization and adoptionOne of our clients at a Fortune 100 retailer put this best: “If everyone’s in charge of CX, no one’s in charge of CX.”
 Though everyone in your company has a role, the ability to orchestrate and influence CX across an organization requires executive-level CX leadership to drive it.

-Make CX strategy a cross-org lens for planning and decision makingFrom supporting the delivery of the multi-channel experiences your customers demand to deciding where to focus resources, your CX strategy needs to be well understood across the enterprise, and consistently used as a lens for planning and decision making.
+Make CX strategy a cross-organization lens for planning and decision makingFrom supporting the delivery of the multi-channel experiences your customers demand to deciding where to focus resources, your experience strategy needs to be well understood across the enterprise, and consistently used as a lens for planning and decision making.

 Measure how well the organization is delivering against the CX strategyHave you noticed that CX leaders are also Voice-of-the-Customer leaders?
 This isn’t a coincidence (think QVC, Apple or Zappos).
-That’s because understanding from your customers’ perspective how well you’re delivering on your strategies is the only way to truly ensure you are.
+That’s because understanding from your customers’ perspective how well you’re delivering on your strategies—through robust VOC and other tools—is the only way to truly ensure you are.

 How customer experience leaders leverage customer experience strategy to win.